Lucyhenley/CardiffMATHBIO_NERCHackathonTwo_PublicTransport/README.md

 - We assume that all people travelling are commuters, and if they cannot travel by train then they will travel by car instead of finding another alternative method of transport.
 - All commuters take separate cars to their destination, since, due to social distancing, they cannot share cars with other passengers.
-- We assume trains are running at full capacity and therefore any unfilled seats on a bus or train correspond to a commuter who must drive to work
+- We assume trains are running at full capacity and therefore any unfilled seats on train correspond to a commuter who must drive to work
-- We assume that passengers must be seated on the bus or train, and so are restricted to being in the seat locations.
+- We assume that passengers must be seated on the train, and so are restricted to being in the seat locations.
+- We assume that the train has an 'exit' and 'entrance', so flow in the train at stations is uni-directional.
+People must fill up the train from the back, and sit only in allocated 'safe' seats.

 ---
 ## The GUI